decred/dcrdocs/docs/governance/politeia.md

 7. When a proposal with a budget and deliverables is approved, work can begin.
 The proposal owner can submit claims against that budget as deliverables are completed.
 8. Payment claims will be handled manually by Decred Holdings Group until such times as this process can be adequately decentralized.

-Proposal voting works, initially, as a robust signalling mechanism from the Decred stakeholders to the people who control the project fund wallet.
+Proposal voting works, initially, as a robust signalling mechanism from the Decred stakeholders to the people who control the Decred Treasury wallet.
 Over time, this will be iterated towards a DAE that decentralizes the functions currently performed by trusted humans.
-When the DAE is ready, it will control the project fund wallet directly.
+When the DAE is ready, it will control the Decred Treasury wallet directly.

 For proposals that request funding, an initial set of guidelines and examples has been prepared.
 It can be found at the bottom of [this page](https://github.com/decred/politeia/blob/master/politeia.md).
 Guidelines for good proposals and policies for censoring proposals will be iterated once Politeia is live.